Preserving Black Memory. Imagining Black Futures.

 Our Mission

 Our mission is to ignite positive futures by collectively preserving, remembering, and imagining otherwise.
 We call attention to the systemic erasure of Black memory and the need for structural change in traditional archival institutions.
-We understand the power of Black archives for community activism, collective healing, and Black consciousness.
+We understand the power of Black archives for collective healing, Black identity, and community activism.

 Our Vision

-We envision a future where Black people have an increased sense of self, feel belonging, and rootedness in place through understanding our shared history.
-When we reconnect with our past, we reaffirm our identities and the presence of our ancestors.
-In our vision, Black people not only occupy space in the archival profession, but also play a central role in it.
+We envision a future where Black people have an increased sense of self through understanding our shared history.
+When we reconnect with our past, we reaffirm our identities and the existence of those who came before us.
+In our vision, Black people not only occupy space in the archival field, but also play a central role in it.
 There are radical possibilities for documenting, activating, and imagining with Black archives.
-Black archival practices and memory work can transform our future.
+Black archival practice and memory work can transform our future.

 Our Story